telenordigital/connect-android-sdk/README.md

 This SDK uses the Connect ID and Connect Payment APIs.
 Documentation for these APIs can be found at [docs.telenordigital.com](http://docs.telenordigital.com).

+Please use the GitHub _Watch_ feature to get notified on new releases of the SDK.

 ## Prerequisites

 Before being able to use Telenor Connect in your application, you first need to